Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Related Work

 \section{Related Work}

 The goal of MIAs in FL is to identify if a specific data point was part of a client’s training set.
-The first AMI attack in FL was introduced by \citep{nasr2019comprehensive}, which required multiple FL iterations, while \citep{nguyen2023active} proposed a stronger single-iteration AMI attack that relied on training a separate neural network.
-Both approaches incur non-trivial computational costs. \citep{vu2024analysis} presented two low-complexity AMI attacks that exploit fully connected and attention layers in LLMs, achieving high success rates in compromising the membership privacy of unprotected client data. \cite{zhu2025fedmia} proposed a three-step attack that leverage updates from all clients across multiple communication rounds.
+Passive attacks \cite{shokri2017membership} involve an honest-but-curious server observing the model updates, while Active Membership Inference (AMI) attacks involve a dishonest server poisoning the global models, e.g., maliciously modifying model parameters, before dispatching them to clients \citep{nguyen2023active, vu2024analysis}.
+Recently, \cite{zhu2025fedmia} proposed a three-step attack that leverages updates from all clients that can be integrated as an extension to existing attacks.

 {\bf Federated Fine-Tuning of Foundation Models.} Federated fine-tuning avoids updating the entire model and instead allows clients to fine-tune only a small subset of parameters.
-These include LoRA-based methods \citep{qi2024fdlora, wang2024flora, fan2025helora}, adapter-based approaches \citep{cai2022fedadapter, ghiasvand2024communication}, selective-based tuning \citep{zaken2021bitfit,yu2023bridging}.
+These include LoRA-based methods \citep{qi2024fdlora, wang2024flora, fan2025helora}, adapter-based approaches \citep{cai2022fedadapter, ghiasvand2024communication}.
 Recently, prompt-based federated fine-tuning approaches have been proposed \citep{su2024federated, weng2024probabilistic, bai2024diprompt, feng2024cp}, which update soft prompts instead of full model weights during FL.
-While it is possible that LoRA and adapter-based federated fine-tuning may also exhibit similar vulnerabilities, these approaches are architecturally orthogonal to prompt-tuning.
+While it is possible that LoRA and adapter-based federated fine-tuning may also exhibit similar vulnerabilities, our work focuses on MIAs under FPT setting since these approaches are architecturally orthogonal.

 {\bf Privacy Risks in LLM Prompting.} LLMs are strong in-context learners that can adapt to downstream tasks by prepending discrete prompts such as exemplars or task instructions without requiring fine-tuning.
 These exemplars often contain sensitive information (e.g., medical records, personally identifiable data).
 Adversaries can exploit this by crafting malicious prompts to extract confidential information in these discrete prompts \citep{wen2024membership, duan2023flocks}.
 To mitigate such risks, recent work has proposed a range of defense strategies primarily based on the notion of differential privacy \citep{duan2023flocks, wu2023privacy, hong2023dp, tang2023privacy}.
+Our work is the first to investigate the privacy risks of soft prompts in FPT.